Coldcard/firmware/unix/README.md

 - `--eject` => pretend no (simulated) SD Card is inserted
 - `--eff` => (mk4) wipe setttings at startup, use simulator defaults
 - `--seq 1234yx34` => after start, enter those keypresses to get you to some submenu
+- `--bootup-movie` => begin a movie on startup, to capture boot sequence

 See `variant/sim_settings.py` for the details of settings-related options.